isomerpages/govtech-stp/_traveller-resources/frequently-asked-questions.md

 #### 1. Can a vaccinated traveller be exempted from prevailing border health measures (e.g. SHN, COVID-19 PCR Test)?

-[Fully vaccinated travellers](/health/vtsg) will be able to apply to opt out of dedicated SHN facilities and serve their 14-day (for arrivals before 7 Oct 2021) or 10-day (for arrivals after 7 Oct 2021) SHN at their place of residence or suitable accommodation of choice if they:
+[Fully vaccinated travellers](/health/vtsg) will be able to apply to opt out of dedicated SHN facilities and serve their 10-day SHN at their place of residence or suitable accommodation of choice if they:
 <ol style="font-size:18px; margin-top:10px; margin-bottom:0px; list-style-type:lower-alpha;">
 <li style="font-size:18px; margin-top:10px; margin-bottom:0px; list-style-type:lower-alpha; line-height:1.5">are entering Singapore via the <a href="/arriving/overview#LTPH">General Entry Lanes for Long-term Pass holders</a>, or <a href="/arriving/overview#ReturningSCPR">Returning Singapore Citizen and Permanent Residents Lane</a>; and</li>
-	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; list-style-type:lower-alpha; line-height:1.5">Have remained in any <a href="/shn-and-swab-summary">Category (I) to (III) country/region</a> for 21 (for arrivals before 7 Oct 2021) or 14 (for arrivals after 7 Oct 2021) consecutive days before arrival in Singapore</li>
+	<li style="font-size:18px; margin-top:10px; margin-bottom:0px; list-style-type:lower-alpha; line-height:1.5">Have remained in any <a href="/shn-and-swab-summary">Category (I) to (III) country/region</a> for 14 consecutive days before arrival in Singapore</li>
 </ol>

 For more information on full SDF opt-out criteria, click [here](/health/shn/sdf).